TKAkhter/ncle-assessment/ncle-backend/README.md

 * Due to resticted time many of future features can not be added
 * Instead of any database, a dummy data json file is being used. can be replace with any database by changing it in read-write.ts file
+* I am currently working with my company and task was assigned in week days so I didn't get the chance to show my true potential
+* Due to resticted time many of future features can not be added
+* It's a small request but try to keep assessments or evalaution tests small.
+To ensure efficiency, please consider a more concise coding challenge, typically completed in 2 hours or more, that still assesses my skills effectively.
+I'm happy to demonstrate my abilities via project assessment or live call assessment while respecting both our time constraints.

 ## Extra Features
 * Some of the extra features include: